Are you an adviser? Go to Unbiased Pro

 The primary benefit of a drawdown pension over other pension income strategies is its flexibility.
 You can withdraw funds from your drawdown pension as and when you need them.

-There are two different types of drawdown pensions.
+There are two different types of drawdown pensions, which we explain below.

 But before we jump in, please note you can no longer enter a new capped drawdown pension.